armineprivate/armineprivate/_pages/about.md

   overlay_image: assets/images/header/cell.png
 ---

-I can describe myself as a curious, insurgent and creative artist and a bit of an idealist.
+I can describe myself as a curious, insurgent, and creative artist and a bit of an idealist.
 I graduated in painting from the University of Tehran.
-During my studies I used different tools, techniques and media, from visual arts to cinema and literature, to make projects and this approach continues until today.
-I think that reality and imagination are the words closest to my works, the title of one of my projects.
+Throughout my education, I made use of a wide range of tools, techniques, and mediums, from the visual arts to cinema and literature, and this practice has continued into my professional life until today.
+The mystical realm of art has always fascinated me since it combines elements of imagination and reality to reveal the truth.
+I believe the term “Reality and Imagination,” which was the title of my earliest project, best describes my work, which includes elements of both.
-Classic art fascinates me, but at the same time I am passionate about modern art, especially works that are very calm and deep, and look like a space for reflection and spirituality.
-What fascinates me is a kind of revelation during improvising and it is very prominent in my works.
+Classical art fascinates me, but I also have a passion for contemporary art that exudes a sense of serenity and depth, creating an atmosphere conducive to contemplation and spirituality.
+What inspires me is a kind of revelation I have while improvising, which is particularly prominent in my works.
-I am interested in philosophy, psychology and also myth except that creating a work of art is the most pleasant business for me, and I do it sometimes with filming, sometimes with drawing etc.
+I take inspiration from philosophy, psychology, and mythology.
+In parallel to creating art pieces as the defining pillar of my identity, I try to engage in literature, filmmaking, and other endeavors, aiming to expand my life’s and profession’s horizons.
-I have been working as an artist for twelve years and had four group exhibitions and two solo exhibitions in Tehran and Karaj.
-I participated in several festivals and workshops such as the festival of religious arts.
+I have worked professionally as an artist for twelve years and have had five solo and four group exhibitions in Tehran, Shiraz, and Karaj.
+I participated in several festivals and workshops, all listed in my CV section.

 “Being different is neither a good nor a bad thing.
-It just means brave to be yourself."
+It just means being brave enough to be yourself.“ Albert Camus

-Albert Camus